Alpha Preview: Fidensa is currently in early testing. Scores are for demonstration purposes and are not considered final or reliable.

 highWarnprompt injection chainsconfirmed

 Several skills in this collection read and process user-provided files without establishing clear data boundaries.
-Skills like accessibility-tester, architect-reviewer, chaos-engineer, and code-reviewer all use tools like Read, Grep, and Glob to process user content, then incorporate that content into their analysis and responses.
-The instructions lack explicit markers that would prevent instruction-like content in user files from being interpreted as directives to the agent.
+Skills like accessibility-tester, architect-reviewer, chaos-engineer, and code-reviewer all use tools to read files and incorporate their content into analysis workflows.
+The instructions lack explicit markers that would prevent instruction-like content within user files from being interpreted as directives to the agent.

 highWarnprompt injection chainsconfirmed